tomershvueli/WhereTheHellAreTomerAndMichelle/_drafts/belgrade-like-a-phoenix-rising-from-its-ashes.md

 Belgrade really wants to prove that it can be on par with more well-known Eastern European cities as Budapest and Prague, and it shows.
 Their main shopping street was well decorated with still-up Christmas lights and was as busy as Budapest's Fashion Street or similar attractions.
 Working during our stay here was no problem at all as there are [plenty of co-working spaces to choose from](https://www.coworker.com/search/belgrade/serbia) (though my favorite is [Smart Office](https://www.coworker.com/serbia/belgrade/smart-office)) and WiFi was as ubiquitous as one would expect from a modern, connected city.

 The Danube River flowing through the center of the city provides a gorgeous view and plenty of activities.
-(Not to mention a great tactical advantage to defend an empmire before modern technology - one of the reasons Belgrade was such a hot commodity.)
+(Not to mention a great tactical advantage to defend an empire before modern technology - one of the reasons Belgrade was such a hot commodity.)

 ![The Danube](/assets/img/danube_pano.jpg "The Danube") _The Danube_